stschulte/generate-dynamodb-docs/README.md

 ## Install

-Navigate to your repository that contains your GitHub action and install `dynamodb-docs` as a development dependency:
+Navigate to your repository that contains your GitHub action and install `generate-dynamodb-docs` as a development dependency:

 ```
-npm install --save-dev dynamodb-docs
+npm install --save-dev generate-generate-dynamodb-docs
 ```

 ## Example